patching...

 The agreement calls for Boeing to build 84 new F-15 fighter jets in addition to upgrading five dozen F-15s the company delivered to the Saudi Arabia government in a 1992 transaction worth $9 billion, according to Bloomberg.

-The deals means job security through at least 2020 to about 2,000 Boeing production workers not only here in Hazelwood, but throughout the Greater St. Louis Area.
+The deals means job security through at least 2020 to about 2,000 production workers not only here in Hazelwood, but throughout the Greater St. Louis Area.

 Hazelwood Connection